redradix/fetch-adapter/README.md

 );
 ```

-Say you then realize you need `redux-query` to make use of `window.fetch()`.
-All you need to do is pass this adapter to `queryMiddlewareAdvanced`:
+In order to get `redux-query` to perform network requests with `window.fetch()`, all you need to do is pass this adapter to the advanced query middleware:

 ```diff
 diff --git a/configureStore.js b/configureStore.js